 - 8.5.1.
 Full-time classroom teachers shall be required to remain on site for a minimum of six (6) hours and thirty-five (35) minutes a day, exclusive of a duty-free lunch period.
 The duty-free lunch period shall be a minimum of thirty (30) minutes.
 (See Appendix H for part-time certificated assignments.) - 8.5.2.
 The Parties recognize that the services performed by non-classroom certificated staff such as Counselors, Library Media Teachers, School Nurses and similar non-classroom positions contribute substantially to the instructional program and may require that services be provided outside of the six (6) hour and thirty-five (35) minute day but within the forty (40) hour week.
 The Parties also recognize that unit members' morale and collegiality requires that work hours be as equitable as possible.
 (See Appendix H for part-time certificated assignments.)
 To this end, the Parties agree that: - 8.5.2.1.
 It is expected that non-classroom unit members remain on site when their assignments, or other scheduled responsibilities connected with their assignments, occur after the six (6) hour and thirty-five (35) minute day.
 However, it is not expected that such unit members would routinely be required, to remain on site for eight (8) hours each school day or to obtain daily approval to leave site prior to the expiration of an eight (8) hour day. - 8.5.2.2.
 Mutual arrangements between such unit members and their supervisors should be worked out for the year. - 8.5.2.3.
 Unit members covered by this Section shall be entitled to a minimum thirty (30) minute duty-free lunch period minutes and, on days when such unit members are required to remain on site for eight (8) hours, are entitled to two (2) fifteen (15) minute rest periods per day. - 8.5.2.4.
 This contract language is meant to provide unit members covered by this provision with a greater degree of professional discretion with respect to their workday.
 It is understood that all necessary professional services to staff, students, and parents will continue to be provided by such unit members and that such unit members will ensure that they build adequate planning and preparation time into their schedules.
-Counselors, nurses, itinerants and non-classroom unit members shall be provided adequate planning and preparation time within their schedules, commensurate with their assignment(s). - 8.5.3.
-The balance of the forty (40) hour workweek shall include as responsibilities: a reasonable number of meetings, conferences, departmental activities, site planning, evaluation and instructional activities, open houses and staff development activities as determined by the principal. - 8.5.4.
+Counselors, nurses, itinerants and non-classroom unit members shall be provided adequate planning and preparation time within their schedules, commensurate with their assignment(s).

+- 8.5.3.
+The balance of the forty (40) hour workweek shall include as responsibilities: a reasonable number of meetings (see section 8.5.3.1 below), conferences, departmental activities, site planning, evaluation and instructional activities, open houses and staff development activities as determined by the principal. - 8.5.3.1.
+The reasonable number of administrator required meetings in a given month shall not exceed one (1) departmental or grade level meeting, one (1) staff meeting, and one (1) committee meeting per unit member. - 8.5.4.
 The schedule of work hours for unit members at each site shall be determined solely by the supervisor, consistent with the provisions of this Agreement. - 8.5.5.
 Within the forty (40) hour workweek, supervisors shall have the right to call and require attendance at a reasonable number of staff meetings. - 8.5.6.
 Early Childhood Education teachers assigned to a Child Development Center shall be required to remain on site for seven (7) hours and thirty (30) minutes a day, exclusive of a minimum thirty (30) minute, duty-free lunch period, with the balance of duties and responsibilities as assigned, including a thirty (30) minute preparation/relief time.